“The streets of the city shall be full of boys and girls PLAYING in its streets.”

 Play is like oxygen in a kid’s world.

 Scripture indicates that kids who die and go to heaven get to grow up there…playing.
 Wow!

 How cool to grow up in a place where you can play in the streets without getting into trouble, where a kid can be a kid.

-Some of the adults probably go into shock when they first get to Heaven and see what the kids are doing.
+Some adults probably go into shock when they first get to Heaven and see what the kids are doing.